 Most patients will experience some transient increase or decrease in nipple sensitivity due to the “expansion” of the breast, which resolves over several months.
 Most commonly, patients notice their nipples are more sensitive.

 Are there any health concerns with using silicone gel implants?

 Most of the “scare” with silicone gel breast implants stems from the 1980s and 1990s when many women had their ruptured silicone implants removed.
-The FDA took silicone gel implants “off the market” in 1992 and it then became the most studies medical device of all time.
-Law suits claiming illness and sickness in patients from silicone gel implants were rampant during this time claiming arthritis and a number of health conditions being caused by the silicone gel implants which were subsequently shown to have no scientific bearing.
+The FDA took silicone gel implants “off the market” in 1992, and it then became the most studied medical device of all time.
+Lawsuits claiming illness and sickness in patients from silicone gel implants were rampant during this time.
+Claims of arthritis and a number of health conditions being caused by the silicone gel implants were subsequently shown to have no scientific bearing.
 Repeated studies have shown them to be very safe.
 All major countries in the world use silicone gel implants.
 Saline implants are rare outside the US.
 The website www.breastimplantsafety.org has more details on this topic.